Epistaxis (nosebleeds) in children

 If not, go to the nearest urgent clinic for management with more aggressive therapy.

-But the child just lost a ton of blood, isn’t that right?
+What if the child just lost a ton of blood?

-Even though the nosebleed may seem severe, and the child’s bed may feel as though it is full of blood, in the majority of cases the amount of blood loss is not significant.
+Even though the nosebleed may seem severe and the child’s bed may appear to be soaked with blood, in the majority of cases, the amount of blood loss is not significant.

-Children who have a history of coagulation disorders may lose a lot of blood as a result of a nosebleed, as you will see below.
+Children with a history of coagulation disorders may lose a significant amount of blood as a result of a nosebleed, as you will see below.

 What are the causes of epistaxis?

-Primary epistaxis – this is epistaxis due to an unknown reason and may be a result of mild coagulation disorders.
-Other signs indicating a child may have a coagulation disorder include having a family history of nosebleeds or a personal history of long-lasting bleeds such as bleeding following injuries, circumcision, heavy menstruation, etc.
+Primary epistaxis – this is epistaxis due to an unknown cause and may result from mild coagulation disorders.
+Other signs that may indicate a coagulation disorder include a family history of nosebleeds or a personal history of prolonged bleeding, such as after injuries, circumcision, or heavy menstruation.

-Secondary epistaxis – epistaxis could be secondary to trauma, a foreign object, inflammation, infections such as viral infections in the upper respiratory tract and chronic use of nose sprays.
+Secondary epistaxis – this type of epistaxis is secondary to trauma, the presence of a foreign object, inflammation, infections (such as viral upper respiratory infections), or chronic use of nasal sprays.

 When is investigation advised?

-1. Consider, along with your primary care physician, the need for a brief workup including a complete blood count (more about this here), coagulation function tests, bleeding time test and von Willebrand factor test.
-These are all taken with the help of a simple blood draw.
-Several little tubes will be needed.
+1. Consult with your primary care physician to consider a brief workup, including a complete blood count (more about this here), coagulation function tests, bleeding time test, and von Willebrand factor test.
+These tests are done via a simple blood draw and require several small tubes.

-2. See a pediatric ENT specialist so that he/she will consider nasal cauterization.
+2. See a pediatric ENT specialist to determine whether nasal cauterization is appropriate.

 How can one prevent a nosebleed from occurring?

-Try applying any jelly-based products or ointment to the front area of the nose.
-This is especially true for the winter months when the nose gets very dry.
-If it is red and inflamed, some may advise you to apply an antibiotic ointment, to help reduce the number of bacteria present in the region and by doing so reduce local inflammation.
+Try applying jelly-based products or ointments to the front part of the nose.
+This is especially helpful during the winter months when the nasal passages become dry.
+If the area appears red and inflamed, some may recommend using an antibiotic ointment to reduce the number of bacteria and help minimize local inflammation.

-If a child has a history of allergic rhinitis, make sure it is well controlled so that the number of times the child touches that area of the nose and triggers a bleed is brought to a minimum.
+If a child has a history of allergic rhinitis, make sure it is well controlled.
+This will help reduce how often the child touches or rubs their nose, which can trigger a bleed.

 In summary, this is a very common condition in pediatric medicine.
-I hope this post provides reassurance to most of you and at the same time helps those few cases that will need further workup and management by a healthcare professional.
+I hope this post provides reassurance to most of you, while also guiding those few cases that may require further evaluation and management by a healthcare professional.

 For comments and questions, please register